Computational-Redistricting/Redistricting_SFSRG/README.md

 # ParallelRedistricting
-This repository contains the code for creating solutions to the political redistricting problem using the SFSR-G algorithm described in: Haas, C., Miller, P., Kimbrough, S.O.
+This repository contains the code for creating solutions to the political redistricting problem using the SFSR-G algorithm described in: \textit{Haas, C., Miller, P., Kimbrough, S.O.
 (2022).
 An algorithmic approach to legislative apportionment bases and redistricting.
 Journal of Electoral Studies.
-Elsevier.
+Elsevier.}

 # README for Redistricting Program